wesleyjkolar/wesleyjkolar/README.md

 ## Junior Software Developer

 - 📚  I’m currently learning everything about Frontend and Backend technologies, such as React/Redux and Javascript!
 I intend to forever be learning new technologies and improving my developement skills.
-- 🎮  I have a special interest in game developement, but that's just for fun- for now 😉
+- 🎮  I have a special interest in game developement.

 ### Languages and Tools 🛠